LennartH/advent-of-code/2024/day-06_guard-gallivant/README.md

 #.........
 ......#E..
 ```
-This goes on until the map is exited (marked as `E`).
+This goes on until the map is exited at tile `E`.
 And no, part 2 is not about wrapping around the edges.

 #### Part 1

-Since this is only day 6, part 1 starts of easy.
+Since this is only day 6, part 1 starts off easy.
 The task is to count the number of **distinct tiles** that were visited before leaving the map (including the starting position).
 The only thing to keep in mind is to not count tiles multiple times, so a simple step count won't do.
 Below is the path when encountering the 4th obstacle and after leaving the map.
 Visited tiles are marked as `x` or `X`, if visited more than once.
 A total of **41** distinct tiles are visited.
 ```
 ....#.....      ....#.....
 ....xxxxx#      ....xxxxx#